econnet/econ/econ-1.0.rst

 to account them to the product according government requirements.

-The contributors have control over the financial channels (e.g. bank account), but it is delegated to the `LE`_ and executed by buyers and sellers, which register the money flows in the repo, for everybody to check, with possible additional checks from specialized fairness checkers.
+The contributors have control over the financial channels (e.g. bank account), but it is delegated to the `LE`_, which register the money flows in the repo, for everybody to check, with possible additional checks from specialized fairness checkers.

+There can be more econs that concentrate on marketing (e.g. according region).
+They register their effort in the repo.
+The customer pays to the `LE`_ account.
+The seller gets the profit proportional to the `tributes`_.

 .. _`dv`: